eclipse-archived/ceylon-ide-intellij/README.md

 # Requirements

-This plugin is being written using IntelliJ EAP 13.
+This plugin is being written using IntelliJ 13.
 It will work on both Community and Ultimate editions.
 We do not guarantee that this plugin will work with previous versions of IntelliJ (12 and below), as we may use APIs that were introduced in version 13.

-Only a subset of the Ceylon SDK (0.6.1) is embedded within the plugin, mainly to parse and highlight errors in `.ceylon` files.
-If you intend to compile/run a Ceylon project, you will also need to download the latest Ceylon SDK (currently 0.6.1).
+We embed most of the raw Ceylon installation in the plugin, so you won't necessarily have to download Ceylon separately.
+You may need a local repository though.

 # Features